PointCloudLibrary/PointCloudLibrary.github.io/gsoc-2020/gpu.md

 	4. Synchronous (CPU based) Radius Search
 - C. Asynchronous (GPU based) K Nearest Search

+The two 'synchronous' versions of the radius search and approximate nearest search methods listed above (A-2 & B-4) provide CPU based  implementations (i.e. non parallelized versions that do not use CUDA kernels) of their GPU based counterparts.

 While the initial plan was not to spend an extensive amount of time on the GPU octree module, upon closer inspection it was discovered that there were many irregularities and errors within the GPU octree module.
-Specifically, two of the three primary methods offered by the GPU octree module, namely K Nearest Neighbours search (C) and Asynchronous Approximate Nearest Neighbors search(A-1) were both returning incorrect results while one of the implementations of the Radius Search (B-2) was also returning incorrect results.
-The two 'synchronous' versions of the radius search and approximate nearest search methods listed above (A-2 & B-4) provide CPU based  implementations (i.e. non parallelized versions that do not use CUDA kernels) of their GPU based counterparts.
+Specifically, two of the three primary methods offered by the GPU octree module, namely K Nearest Neighbours search (C) and Asynchronous Approximate Nearest Neighbors search(A-1) were both returning incorrect results.
+Furthermore, one of of Radius Search's variants (B-2) was also returning incorrect results.

 All of these functions were utilizing outdated CUDA primitives and idioms, risking deprecation in the near future.
 When diving into the code, it was also discovered that the GPU approximate nearest neighbours algorithm used a completely different traversal methodology from it's CPU counterpart.